 The hospitality sector, where quality of service is undoubtedly tied to effective communication, is full of vibrant cultures and languages.
 Traditionally difficult but necessary to overcome, language barriers left unchecked can pose significant challenges that impact hotel operations.
+Relay’s unique communication device was designed with this in mind.
+Not only is it a two-way radio and personal safety alert system, but it’s also a pocket translator.
+The push-to-talk solution has all the tools a hospitality professional needs to bridge gaps and keep operations on track, regardless of what language they speak.

 When teams are unable to communicate effectively, they face additional mistakes, safety issues, and wasted time on their property, impacting efficiency, guest satisfaction, and staff morale.
 As a hotel manager or staff member, it is important to be aware of these signs so that appropriate measures can be taken to ensure smooth communication takes place between guests and colleagues, regardless of their native language.
-Here are five unmistakable signs that language barriers are adversely affecting hotel operations.

 1. You Can’t Communicate Effectively